Bafena: Consort's ambitions

 Bafena became Menilek’s wife by customary law, despite being considerably older than Menelik, the Negus has been entranced with her shortly after his return to Ankober from captivity under Tewodros II in 1865.
 Capuchin missionary Guglielmo Massaia, a foreign advisor with good standing at his majesty's court, viewed her as ‘‘sly, immoral, and a troublemaker’’ despite her attempts to win him over with generous gifts.
 Bafena wanted Massaia to convince Menelik to take the rite of communion (church marriage, which forbids divorce).
 Massaia knew that Menelik's union with her was ‘‘irregular’’ and that the Negus was under pressure to leave Bafena for a younger woman that could birth him sons.

 Bafena was a beautiful and appealing woman, shrewdly astute and full of ambitions.
 The French trader Pierre Arnoux brought her foreign goods such as perfumes, fabric, stockings and a mirror wrote that she was ‘‘a beauty, and a woman of remarkable good sense.’’
 Her sons from previous marriages were given titles and positions and became court favourites.
-Manalebish, one of her daughters, was married to dejazmach Mekuria, the commander of the riflemen (or Turk Basha), and another daughter was promised to Mashasha Sayfu, the heir apparent to the Shewan crown.
+Manalebish, one of her daughters, was married to Dejazmatch Mekuria, grandson of King Sahle Sellasie, the commander of the riflemen (or Turk Basha).
+Another daughter was promised to another grandson of King Sahle Sellasie, Meshasha Sayfu, the heir apparent to the Shewan crown.
 Bafena, however, wanted the throne for one of her sons, and believed her bond with Menelik to be so strong that he could be persuaded eventually to adopt one as his heir.